Bertoid1311/B7094/README.md

 Note that the "Include File=" command in the script is surrounded by text constituting the IBSYS and FORTRAN control cards that precede and follow the actual user-program source code.
 Without the single quotes required by the EC7 script interpreter, the first cards in the "job deck" would look like:

 ####
+    $LIST
+    $DATE
+    $UNITS
     $JOB           SYSDMP
     $EXECUTE       FORTRAN
     *     ID       SYSDMP
     *     XEQ

 The cards beginning with '$' are IBSYS control cards; note that any "argument" on such a card must begin in column 16.
+All the IBSYS control cards are all documented in the "IBM 7090/7094 IBSYS Operating System Version 13 Operator's Guide", section "Control Cards", p.
+12., at bitsavers.org/pdf/ibm/7090/C28-6355-4_7090oper_Jun65.pdf

 The cards beginning with '*' are FORTRAN processor control cards, and the FORTRAN control-card commands must begin in column 7.
 The 'XEQ' control card is supposed to mean "execute immediately" rather than "just compile or assemble, but do not execute", but IBSYS versions are idiosyncratic with regard to "honoring" this -- ASYS respects the absence of an XEQ card; KSYS does **not**, and will go ahead with immediate execution whether or not it's there.
 Of course, in all cases, attempting to execute the program is denied if there are errors reported by the compiler or assembler ("EXECUTION DELETED" is the usual message).

 The cards following the inserted source code are: